2 Online Bachelor Degree Programs Available in Radiology & Imaging Sciences

 If you are already a radiologic science professional, earning a bachelor degree in the field may help you advance your career toward a teaching or managerial role.
 Degrees that emphasize the administrative aspects of radiology services help students combine their clinical knowledge with the academic knowledge that schools and healthcare facilities need.
 Unlike radiology certificate programs, bachelor degrees are rounded out with a series of liberal arts and general education requirements.
 These courses may be useful to all types of working professionals.

 Focusing your bachelor-level studies on radiation therapy may put you on the front lines of the war against cancer.
-After earning your degree and any certifications required by your state, you may be qualified to work with a medical radiation oncology team.
+After earning your online bachelors degree in radiology and any certifications required by your state, you may be qualified to work with a medical radiation oncology team.
 In such a role, your job would be pinpointing the exact location of a tumor in a cancer patient and administering radiation treatment.
 Much of your job would also involve communicating with physicians and other team members, explaining treatment to patients, and answering questions from patients or family members (who may be scared or upset).
 Thus, you would need excellent communication skills, patience, and a basic understanding of human psychology.

 At the bachelor degree level, general radiologic programs should be accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 This specialized accreditation helps graduates meet national certification requirements and individual state licensing requirements for radiologic technology practice.
 Specialized programs, like those emphasizing radiation therapy, may also be accredited by JRCERT or by a similar organization, recognized by the American Registry of Radiologic Technologists (ARRT).